openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 Complaints to the above threshold procurement are transferred to the official Complaint Review body (the Antimonopoly Committee of Ukraine) that has a separate user cabinet.

-Similarly to the complaint process for the below threshold procurement, any user registered in any eMall can contact Procuring entity and make a Request to eliminate violation in the tender requirements, and, in case of dismissal, transform it into a Complaint.
-In addition, user can submit a Complaint without the previously created Request.
+Similarly to the complaint process for the below threshold procurement, any user registered in any eMall can contact Procuring entity and make a Violation elimination claim about the tender conditions, and, in case of dismissal, turn it into a Complaint.
+In addition, user can submit a Complaint without the previously created Claim.

 Simplified, the process of Complaint submission and review looks this way:

 ![Complaints for Above threshold procurement](/images/complaints/en_complaints_above_threshold.png)

 After the Complaint submission, a representative of the Complaint Review body checks:

 * whether Complaint technically complies with the Law requirements;
 * if Complainant paid the fee;
 * whether Procuring entity eliminated violation.

 If all of the conditions are carried out, Complaint is accepted for review.
 Otherwise, it is rejected.

-*Complaints about the procurement requirements*, accepted for review, block the start of the auction for the period of Complaint review.
+*Complaints about the procurement conditions*, accepted for review, block the start of the auction for the period of Complaint review.
 After the publication of the Complaint Review body's decision, if the Complaint was dismissed, procedure is unblocked and the system replans the date of the auction.
 In case of Complaint satisfaction (full or partial) the procedure is unblocked, but the Enquiries period end date changes to "determining" so that the Procuring entity is able to amend the tender documents or to cancel the procedure.

 *Awarding decision Complaints*, accepted for review, block the opportunity to publish a contract with the winner.
 If the Complaint was dismissed, procedure is unblocked.
 The Procuring entity carries out the decision of the Complaint Review body under its own responsibility, there are no additional automatic control means.